ab-inovillanueva/sampleplaywright/README.md

 # sampleplaywright
-This is a test project to sample a test automation process using playwright
+This is a test project to sample a test automation process using playwright.
+Please make sure you have node and npm at your terminal properly configured for this to work.

 How to start
 1. Execute npm install